-Note: This is the second in a two-part series on this mixed bag we call “Hip-Hop”.
-I’d like for us to discuss the second question raised:
+This is the second in a two-part series on this mixed bag we call “Hip-Hop” focusing on the second question raised by a reader:

 “Can you suggest any ways to protest some of the messages in hip hop while still enjoying it as a type of music?”